 Hard water is water that is high in mineral content.
 Hard water is formed when water makes its way through deposits of limestone, chalk, or gypsum, which are mostly made up of calcium and magnesium carbonates, bicarbonates, and sulfates.

 The high mineral content in hard water is most commonly what causes water to taste and smell funny.
 If you have experienced this with the water in your home, it is a good idea to have a free water test done.

 Maintaining Good Hygiene

 Low-quality water impacts more than your drinking water.
-Hard water, for instance, impacts hygiene since we use water to wash our hands and bath in.
+Hard water, for instance, impacts hygiene since we use water to wash our hands and bathe in.

 It’s no surprise that children pick up more germs and bacteria than adults.
 Children are typically exposed to more bacteria and viruses that they have never seen before when they go to daycare or school.
 Children also spend more time outside and interacting with other children, which means that it is so important for them to maintain good hygiene.

 If you use hard water to wash, you might find that it is harder to get soap to lather up as you wash.
 Since kids are much more susceptible to getting sick, you will want to ensure that children are washing their hands properly so they can wash off any germs or bacteria that might harm their health.